 Finally, four and a half years later, Goldreyer unveiled the painting, and when the museum director, Wim Beeren, came to inspect his work, there was no sign of the slashes.
 Who’s Afraid of Red, Yellow, and Blue III was headed back to Amsterdam.
 But when the painting went back up, people immediately noticed that the red paint looked different.
 It was the same hue as before, but previously there had been a shimmering quality to the red that gave it a sense of depth.
 All of that was gone, replaced with flat-looking red paint that, according to the restoration’s critics, robbed the painting of its original power.
 The city council of Amsterdam sent it to a forensic lab to try to figure out what Goldreyer had done, and they concluded Goldreyer had used a paint roller to lay down layers of dull acrylic paint similar to house paint over the original.
 If the analysis was correct, Goldreyer had rolled over the entire canvas of a twentieth-century masterpiece with house paint.
 Who’s Afraid of Red, Yellow and Blue III had been murdered… again.

 Goldreyer insisted that he hadn’t painted over the canvas and instead said he had pinpointed the red part with two million tiny dots.
 Although forensics refuted this, Goldreyer sued for defamation and the museum settled because the museum’s director had previously signed off on the restoration.
-The whole affair cost over a million dollars and now the museum is still stuck with a damaged painting.
+The whole affair cost over a million dollars and now the museum was still stuck with a damaged painting.

 Return of the Art Killer